rebahama/bimmer-reviewer/README.md

 * The styling was created with CSS3.

-* Bootstrap was used for responsiv design and some styling.
+* Bootstrap version 5.2.0 was used for responsiv design and some styling.

-* Django was used as a MVC.
+* Django version 3.2.13 was used as a MVC.

 * Jinja tags was used for the logic on the HTML5 pages and retrive data from the database.